- Test this endpoint in the playground

 Check out other parameters below to adjust speed vs quality and additional data that can be returned by the endpoint.

-Cost: (number of profiles returned) × (sum of credits for each of type, insights, profile_scoring, high_freshness, show_emails, show_phone_numbers)
+Cost: (number of profiles returned) × (sum of credits for each of type, insights, profile_scoring, high_freshness, reveal_emails, reveal_phones)